liuliu0510/algorithms-for-8-puzzle/README.md

 # algorithms-for-8-puzzle
-implemented several search algorithms to solve the 8-puzzle problem:
+implemented several search algorithms to solve the 8-puzzle problem with Python:
 DFS, BFS, IDS, Greedy Best-First (hence-forth "Greedy"), A*, IDA*.

 • Search methods to be implemented (use the exact function interface ): dfs, bfs, ids, greedy, a-star, ida-star.